Wind-WindKids/winding/samples/sophieandwind/frost.md

 The Dragon never even said sorry.
 And Wind thought it was my own mistake.”

-She prayed a little, for help and support.
+She whispered into the silence, asking for help and support.

 Then flipped back through the journal.
 The pages were filled with her worst memories —
 arguments, accidents, hurts.